purnendu23/Django---Installation-Requirements/README.md

 `python manage.py startapp browseCatalog`

 ### validate the models

 `python manage.py check`

 ### Tell django that changes have been made to the model

 `python manage.py makemigrations browseCatalog`

+### The sqlmigrate command takes migration names and returns their SQL

+`python manage.py sqlmigrate browseCatalog 0001`

+The sqlmigrate command doesn’t actually create the tables or otherwise touch your database – it just prints output to the screen so you can see what SQL Django would execute if you asked it.

+###  committing the SQL to the database

+`python manage.py migrate`